YangPiCui/RainbowPiano/README.md

 ## Description
 Evenly spaced keys makes more sense for my brain.
-And we can now afford to rainbow-color the keys.
+And we can now afford to rainbow-color the keys!

 ![](EvenlySpacedKeys_AllColored.jpg)

 ## Instruction